-It is interesting to go back to these roots and explore how the inline cuffs from day 12 can be used to create structure and add to the aesthetic of our box tie design.
-This add additional challenges and risks as placement of the cuffs on the arms is more difficult, with less space to avoid exposed nerves.
-This family of tie is often referred to with the Japanese terms Hojo Takate Kote 捕縄高手 小手.
+An interesting alternative to wraps on the whole upper body is to use cuffs around the arms.
+This allows to create a restrictive position without binding the arms to the torso.
+It also creates additional challenges and risks as placement of the cuffs on the arms is more difficult, with less space to avoid exposed nerves.
+This family of ties is often referred to with the Japanese terms Hojo Takate Kote 捕縄高手 小手 as a reference to hojo cuff (inline cuffs) that were commonly used in Japanese martial art Hojōjutsu.

-Replacing a wrap of a box tie by pair of inline cuffs creates an interesting tie that is structurally similar to a two rope box tie and leaves the front of the chest more exposed.
+Replacing a wrap of a box tie with a pair of inline cuffs creates an interesting tie that is structurally similar to a classic box tie and leaves the front of the chest more exposed.

-Cuff can be added to use up ropes, add support, make the tie even less escapable or just make the tie visually pleasing.
+Cuffs can be added to use up ropes, add support, make the tie even less escapable or just make it visually pleasing.
 Horizontal cuffs on the arms below the lower wrap will add a dramatic effect on the tie, making it look more complex and even more restricting.
-We have to be very careful as we tie closer to the elbow.
+We have to be very careful as we tie closer to the elbows.
 Adding vertical cuffs on the forearms will add some additional support while not affecting the appearance of the tie from the front.

 Practice Time!

-Spice up your favorite box tie design by adding some inline cuffs to it.
+Spice up your favourite box tie design by adding some inline cuffs to it.

 Self-evaluation checklist